-3.1.
-The Trustees have discussed and agreed key investment objectives in light of an analysis of the Scheme's membership profile as well as the constraints the Trustees face in achieving these objectives.
+The Trustees have discussed and agreed key investment objectives considering an analysis of the Scheme's membership profile as well as the constraints the Trustees face in achieving these objectives.
 These are set out in Appendix 1.

-4. Kind of investments to be held
+Kind of investments to be held 4

-4.1.
 The Scheme is permitted to invest in a wide range of assets including equities, bond, cash, property and alternatives.

-5. The balance between different kinds of investment
+The balance between different kinds of investment 5.

 - 5.1.
 The Trustees have made available a default investment option.
 Members' assets are automatically invested in line with a pre-determined strategy that changes at different stages of membership.
-For example, whilst a member is a long way off accessing their retirement savings, emphasis is placed on medium to higher risk funds (i.e. investment largely in growth assets) in search of long-term, inflation-protected growth.
-As the member's target retirement date approaches, their retirement savings are progressively switched to hold a larger proportion of lower risk assets so as to protect the value of the retirement savings relative to the way in which they are expected to be accessed. - 5.2.
-The Trustees consider the merits of both active and passive management for the various elements of the Scheme's portfolio and may select different approaches for different asset classes. - 5.3.
+For example, whilst a member is assumed to be a long way off accessing their retirement savings, emphasis is placed on medium to higher risk funds (i.e. investment largely in growth assets) in search of long-term, inflationprotected growth.
+As the member's target retirement date approaches, their retirement savings are progressively switched to hold a larger proportion of lower risk assets which aim to protect the value of the retirement savings relative to the way in which they are expected to be accessed. - The Trustees consider the merits of both active and passive management for the various elements of the Scheme's portfolio and may select different approaches for different asset classes. - 5.3.
 The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and the asset allocation may change as the membership profile evolves.

-6. Risks
+6 Risks

 6.1.
-Risk in a defined contribution Scheme lies with the members themselves.
-The Trustees recognise that a number of risks are involved in the investment of assets of the Scheme.
+Risk in a defined contribution scheme lies with the members themselves.
+The Trustees recognise that a number of risks are involved in the investment of assets for the Scheme.
 They have identified the following principal risks which have the potential to reduce the return achieved on the assets to below their benchmarks:

-Platform provider risk The risk that the Platform Provider does not manage the investments in line with the agreed strategy.
+Platform provider risk The risk that the Platform Provider, Mobius Life, does not manage the investments in line with the agreed strategy.
 Investment Manager Risk The Trustees monitor the performance of the Scheme's investment managers on a regular basis in addition to having meetings with them from time to time as necessary.
-The Trustees have a written agreement with each investment manager, which contains a number of restrictions on how the investment manager may operate.
+The Trustees have a written agreement with each investment manager, through the Platform Provider, which contains a number of restrictions on how the investment manager may operate.
 Custodian risk The risk of failed or inadequate performance by the custodian.
-Political risk The financial risk that a country's government will suddenly change its policies.